Kempf/3213A1/README.md

 ###TODO

 * Watch mini-lecture on serial comms
-* Thorough testing of Function 2
+* Implementation of Function 2
 * Function 3
 * Combine all in one